Tyler-Lopez/HowFarDidISprint/README.md

 ## About

-This Android application in development will allow the user to track their fastest 400 m sprint times day-to-day.
-This application serves as a personal exploration into working with the Android API, specifically the GPS location service.
-The user should open the app, push start, then "go fast"!
+This Android application in-development will allow the user to track their fastest 400 m sprint times day-to-day.
+This application serves as a personal exploration in both working with the Android Locations API and in persisting user data with Room.
+The user should open the app, click "Start", then simply run 400 meters.
+Throughout the run, their current distance, speed, and the amount of seconds which have yet elapsed will be displayed.
+If the user has not yet sprinted once today, they are encouraged to do so.

-In the featured early-development preview picture, the user has just walked 400 m at approximately the average human pace of 1.4 meter/second - a very slow 400 m sprint!
+In the featured picture, the user has just walked 405 meters in 238 seconds with their last location data reporting a speed of 1.64 meters per second.

+Data is persisted, so users may review their historial sprints.
+By default, the "Sprint History" is sorted ascending by seconds it took them to run 400 meters.

 ## User Interface(UI)
 <img src="https://user-images.githubusercontent.com/77797048/135735287-ae45b395-aa19-4f79-9db1-f12d2b810757.png" width="300px">